JohnLCaron/rlauxe/README.md

 Notes

-* polling vs comparison audits differ in the assorter function.
+* polling vs comparison audits differ in the assorter function and the testing function.
-* The comparison assorter B needs Ā(c) ≡ the average CVR assort value, > 0.5.
+* The comparison assorter B needs Ā(c) ≡ the average CVR assort value > 0.5.
 * Ā(c) should have the diluted margin as the denominator.
-TODO check this (Margins are  traditionally calculated as the difference in votes divided by the number of valid votes.
+    (Margins are  traditionally calculated as the difference in votes divided by the number of valid votes.
     Diluted refers to the fact that the denominator is the number of ballot cards, which is greater than or equal to the number of valid votes.)